...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 Keshi felt his foot hit the stair, then the other—only this time, it was him taking the steps.

-For the first time since arriving in Tokyo, he was wide awake.
+For the first time in a long time, he was wide awake.